stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Modeling the Drivers of the Metacrisis” – The Great Simplification 42.md

 daniel schmachtenberger:
-yes. and it is, i think it's a fair thing to say. let's get everybody to understand that and start to wrestle with it. so let's say it again. so originally the financial, what does originally mean with the financial system? we can go back to shell's mediating barter, the idea of having a currency that was not the value itself but was an accepted mediation for things that have value for goods and services, it's supposed to be that money equals access to an ability to exchange goods and services. what we're ultimately interested in is goods
+yes. and it is, i think it's a fair thing to say. let's get everybody to understand that and start to wrestle with it. so let's say it again. so originally the financial, what does originally mean with the [[financial system]]? we can go back to shell's mediating barter, the idea of having a currency that was not the value itself but was an accepted mediation for things that have value for goods and services, it's supposed to be that money equals access to an ability to exchange goods and services. what we're ultimately interested in is goods